 A Comment About Color

-One of the biggest challenges when formulating natural color cosmetics is working with the ingredients that impart color in the products.
+One of the biggest challenges when formulating natural color cosmetics is working with the ingredients that impart color to the products.
 Each option has its own benefits and drawbacks which could be a very long post in itself.

 The most common forms of color in makeup are synthetic FD&C and Lake Dyes.
 The other ways to achieve color in makeup are by using naturally sourced mineral pigments like Iron oxides, Zinc oxide, Manganese Violet, Ultramarines, Chromium dioxides, Micas, and Titanium dioxide.
 The third most common way is by using a natural ingredient called Carmine which comes from the exoskeleton of a certain beetle.